Azure/Edge-infrastructure-quickstart-template/README.md

 This repository provides a simple and efficient way for customers to provision AzureStackHCI 23H2 using Terraform.
 By forking this repository and modifying the parameters, you can quickly and easily deploy AzureStackHCI 23H2 to your environment.

 ## Prerequisites
-Follow step1(Prepare Active Directory) and step2(Install OS) of this [official doc](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-tool-active-directory)
+Follow the step2(Install OS) of this [official doc](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-tool-active-directory)

 ## Getting Started